 Part-time work often does not include benefits offered to full-time employees, and hours can be erratic and inconsistent from week to week.
-An example of a part-time work schedule could be Monday-Wednesday from 7:00 AM to 11:00 AM and Saturday and Sunday 11:00 AM-7:00 PM.
+An example of a part-time work schedule could be Monday through Wednesday from 7:00 AM to 11:00 AM and Saturday and Sunday 11:00 AM to 7:00 PM.

 Fixed Work Schedule: A fixed work schedule is a timetable that generally consists of the same number of hours and days worked per week.
 Fixed work schedules tend to stay consistent once the number of hours and the days have been agreed upon by both the employer and the worker.
-An example of a fixed schedule would be Monday-Friday from 8:30 AM to 5:00 PM or Thursday-Sunday 3:00 PM to 11:00 PM.
+An example of a fixed schedule would be Monday through Friday from 8:30 AM to 5:00 PM or Thursday through Sunday from 3:00 PM to 11:00 PM.

-Flexible Work Schedule: Flexible work schedules are less rigid than fixed schedules.
-Employees and employers work together to determine the number of hours and days of the week the employee is able to commit to.
+Flexible Work Schedule: A flexible work schedule is less rigid than a fixed schedule.
+Employees and employers work together to determine the number of hours and days of the week the employee will work.
 Depending on the employer’s policy, employees may be expected to work a minimum number of hours or be at work at a certain daily block of time, but shifts can often be switched with other coworkers in order to satisfy the needs of the employer and the busy life of the employee.

 Rotating Shift Work Schedule: Rotating work schedules cycle employees through day, swing, and night shifts.
-This cycle helps to distribute different shifts between all employees so that no one is stuck with just the less desirable hours.
+This cycle helps to distribute different shifts between all employees so that no one is stuck with the less desirable hours every shift.

-This work schedule is not as common but can be seen in many careers like the military, construction work, roadwork jobs, power plants, and hospitals.
+This work schedule is not as common but can be seen in many careers like the military, construction work, roadwork jobs, power plants, and health care.
 These shifts can cycle weekly or quarterly, depending on the type of work required.